pdelong/DAF/README.md

 # DAF

-by Peter DeLong, Dom Lam, and Henry Stolz
+Peter DeLong, Dom Lam, and Henry Stolz

+A 3D user interactive flocking simulation built on THREE.js and WebGL